The Philosophy Behind Habit Formation

-Habit formation at The Oaks is closely tied to the values of relationship and the personhood of the child.
+Habit formation at The Oaks is closely tied to the core values of relationship and the personhood of the child.
 Habits provide Oaks Academy students with a solid foundation for intellectual, spiritual, and physical development.
 By forming healthy habits, every child becomes capable of the duty and delight of learning.

 Like many aspects of an Oaks education, habit formation is influenced by the work of Charlotte Mason, a 19th century educator and reformer.
 According to Mason in her book Home Education, the will of children must be trained by habit.

 The will controls our passions and our yearnings, which sometimes interferes with doing what we ought to do.
 Most children are weak-willed at first: